kasnerz/npfl140/05_task_generation/README.md

 ### Accessing the data
 You can find the data in the `data` subfolder.
 The data for each task is divided into a `dev` / `test` set.

-The idea is that you will tune your prompts and parameters on a subset of data (`dev`) and draw the conclusions based on another, "unseen" subset (`test`).
+The idea is that you will tune your prompts and parameters on the `dev` set and draw the conclusions based the `test` set.

-The `dev` set is rather small (10 inputs) so that you can do the experiments quickly.
+The `dev` set is rather small (10 inputs) so that you can iterate quickly.

 ### Evaluation

-In this task, the evaluation is mainly qualitative, we do not require that any quantitative evaluation yet.
+In this task, the evaluation is mainly qualitative.

-However, it could also be helpful to log your setup and outputs so that you can manually compare them.
+It can be helpful to log your setup and outputs so that you have a reference for your findings.

-You should also keep thinking about how would you evaluate the outputs in a more rigorous way.
+You should also keep thinking about how would you evaluate the outputs in a more rigorous way (we will get to evaluation later).

 ## Models